 Focus on the scope of occupational psychology and its application to work, employees and organisations.
 Cover topics aligned with the British Psychology Society’s Division of Occupational Psychology such as psychological assessment at work; learning, training, and development; leadership, engagement, and motivation; wellbeing and work.

-Explore the development of our understanding of neurodiversity.
-Address the historical progression of how we have characterised neurodiverse populations, including autism spectrum conditions and Williams syndrome, from early diagnostic formulation to current day.
-Examine biological aspects of neurodiversity such as brain differences, as well as their relevance to cognition and behaviour.
-Study relevant topics in neurodiversity, including relationships, healthcare and education.
+Learn about the development of our understanding of Neurodiversity and the historical progression of how we have characterised Neurodiverse populations, including Autism Spectrum Conditions and Williams Syndrome, from early diagnostic formulation to current day.
+Examine biological aspects of Neurodiversity such as brain differences, as well as their relevance to cognition and behaviour.
+Critically engage with topics of current relevance in Neurodiversity, including relationships, healthcare and education.

 Gain specialist knowledge of Environmental Psychology, an applied sub-discipline of Psychology which bridges a range of core areas and related disciplines such as architecture, planning, and geography.
 Cover topics which include the role of the environment in social development and relationships, the relationships between environments, health and wellbeing, place attachment, place identity and the importance of home.